joehewett/super-simple-blog/posts/an-opinionated-overview-of-a-modern-production-kubernetes-system.md

 ## Introduction

 I've been working on a fairly modern, cloud-native software system recently that has involved a few new technologies.
-As a team with minimal experience building large production-ready systems from the group up, there was a fairly steep learning curve.
+As a team with minimal experience building large production-ready systems from the ground up (rather, we work on a lot of giant legacy systems), there was a fairly steep learning curve.
 I wanted to outline some of the major components of the process so that it may serve as a guide for others going through the same thing, and to crystalise my thinking too.

 This guide will walk you through the process of setting up a Kubernetes-based project, from local development to production deployment.
 We'll cover containerization, local Kubernetes clusters, infrastructure as code, continuous integration, and GitOps practices.